 Ah, beautiful shingles!
-These come as standard on most summerhouses and with good reason.
+This roofing material comes as standard on most summerhouses and with good reason.
 They are seriously pretty and seriously effective.

 The main difference between felt and shingles is the style and the quality of materials used.
-Shingles are made of higher quality materials which helps to make them last a bit longer.
+Shingles are made of higher-quality materials which help to make them last a bit longer.

 Shingles come with a bit of a longer guarantee than the felt roofing, instead of 10 years worry free shedlife, they give you 15 years!

 Is Steel the Best Roofing Material For A Shed

 Planwell has supplied our steel for years now.
 If you’re in the market for a long-lasting timber building, choose steel.
 Hey, it also doesn’t look too shabby if we do say so ourselves.

 The steel option means that any rainwater will run straight off and prevent condensation.
 It’s also very durable and for that reason, steel comes with a 20-year guarantee.

 So what’s the best roofing for your shed?

 In short, if your timber building is just a ‘wee one’, felt roofing is most likely okay for you.
 Anything bigger than a ‘wee one’ and you’re onto shingles or steel.
 If it’s looks you’re after, go for shingles, but if you’re after durability, steel is the choice for you.

 There you have it, you’re a fully-fledged shed-ling and know what type of roofing materials are best for not just your timber building, but any.